Symptoms of Obesity

 Early Symptoms and Signs

-• Non-metabolic sweating after static activities
+• Non-metabolic sweating after static activity

 Common Symptoms